dribnet/purvs/README.md

   * 'offsety' : y offset determines y position of smaller squares relative to the large
   * `boxX` : x position of second small square, relative to big square
   * `boxY` : y position of second small square, relative to big square
+  * 'box2Sx' : x size of the second smaller square
+  * 'box2sy' : y size of the second smaller square